 Both groundhogs and prairie dogs are members of the squirrel family of rodents, Sciuridae, which means “shadow-tail.”
 All species in this family have four toes on their front feet and five on their hind feet.
 Their eyes are set high on their heads so they can watch for predators.
-Both of these sciurids eat seeds and grasses.
+Both groundhogs and prairie dogs eat seeds and grasses.
 Sounds like they have a lot in common, right?
-Well, although groundhogs (also called woodchucks -- and prairie dogs share many traits and habits, they are easily distinguishable by their many differences, especially their appearance.
+Well, although groundhogs (also called woodchucks) and prairie dogs share many traits and habits, they are easily distinguishable by their many differences, especially their appearance.
 Here's how to tell which is which.

 Usually a grizzled brown, groundhogs can also be black or white.
-The belly fur is usually straw-colored and its feet are black.
-They are stocky animals with a flattened head and weigh 4.5 to almost 9 pounds, making them one of the larger creatures in the Sciuridae family.
+Their belly fur is usually straw-colored and their feet are black.
+They are stocky animals with a flattened head and weigh four and a half to almost nine pounds, making them one of the larger members of the Sciuridae family.
 Groundhogs are 16 to 25 inches in total length including their short bushy tail.

-The most common of the five species of prairie dog is the black-tailed.
-About the size of a rabbit, they are much smaller than a groundhog at about 2 to 4 pounds and 12 to 15 inches long.
+The most common of the five species of prairie dog is the black-tailed prairie dog.
+About the size of a rabbit, they are much smaller than a groundhog at about two to four pounds and 12 to 15 inches long.
 They have brown fur with white belly fur, large eyes and stubby white or black-tipped tails, which are much shorter than a groundhog’s.

-Groundhogs were named “monax”, meaning the digger, by Native Americans.
+Groundhogs were named monax, meaning "the digger," by Native Americans.
 These burrowing animals have strong claws and thick, muscled legs.
 In some soils they can burrow out of sight in less than a minute.
-Their tunnels may be 45 feet long and 3 to 6 feet deep.
-Caught out by a predator away from a burrow, the groundhog will even climb a tree.
+Their tunnels may be 45 feet long and three to six feet deep.
+Caught by a predator away from a burrow, the groundhog will even climb a tree.

-Groundhogs grow fat toward the end of summer on grasses as they get ready to hibernate.
-One of the largest true hibernators, scientists study how they slow their hearts, lower their body temperature and reduce their oxygen uptake.
+Toward the end of summer, groundhogs grow fat on grasses as they get ready to hibernate.
+One of the largest true hibernators, scientists study how groundhogs slow their hearts, lower their body temperature and reduce their oxygen uptake.

 Groundhogs are found in many parts of North America, primarily in the eastern United States, eastern provinces of Canada, the Canadian west and Alaska.
 They live along the edges of woods in open areas such as fields.
 They avoid swampy areas and dig burrows near good supplies of grasses.

 Black-tailed prairie dogs are found in the midwestern states of the United States and up into Canada’s western provinces, in open prairies and grasslands.
 They work together to build a “town” composed of tunnels and burrows and spend much of their life excavating and rebuilding.
-The largest recorded prairie dog town covered about 25,000 square miles, according to National Geographic.
+The largest recorded prairie dog town covered about 25,000 square miles!

 Groundhogs give a shrill whistle to warn other groundhogs of danger.
 They squeal or make a sound like a low bark when fighting or injured and also can make sounds by grinding their teeth.